rcarrata/rcarrata.github.io/_posts/2020-06-02-canary-in-service-mesh.md

     name: version-v2
 ```

-The DestinationRule is the same that we implemented in the exercises before, with two versions in
+The DestinationRule is the same one that we implemented in the previous exercises, with two versions in
-the subsets to the customer (v1 and v2).
+the subsets for the customer (v1 and v2).

 Let's apply and try different headers to our customer microservice: